Luv U Alia

-Luv U Alia is a 2016 Indian Kannada-language romance drama film written and directed by director Indrajit Lankesh and starring V. Ravichandran, Bhumika Chawla, Chandan Kumar and Nikesha Patel and Sangeeta Chauhan.
+Luv U Alia is a 2015 Indian Kannada-language romance drama film written and directed by director Indrajit Lankesh and starring V. Ravichandran, Bhumika Chawla, Chandan Kumar and Nikesha Patel and Sangeeta Chauhan.
 The film was originally supposed to be additionally shot in Hindi; however, the Hindi version was dropped in favor of a dubbed release.
 The film was released on 17 September 2015.
 The Hindi dubbed version was released on 17 June 2016.
 Luv U Alia is produced by Sammy's Magic Cinema.
-The cinematography was performed by Santosh Rai Pathaje and the film was edited by Suresh D. H. The soundtrack was composed by Jassie Gift, who collaborated with J. J. Vallisa to score the background music.
+The cinematography was performed by Santosh Rai Pathaje and the film was edited by Suresh D. H. The soundtrack was composed by Jassie Gift, who collaborated with Dharma Vish to score the background music.
 The production was launched on 26 October 2014.

 Plot

-Alia is a young shy college girl.
-She has never known any more fun than reading and fixing her glasses up her nose.
-Life takes a sudden turn after an evening spent in an accidentally locked car under a rainy night with Arhaan, the college Casanova.
-Will their love-hate relationship take a turn for the better after sharing their darkest secrets with each other?
+Alia is a young, shy college girl.
+She has never known any fun other than reading and fixing her glasses up her nose.
+Life takes a sudden turn after an evening spent in an accidentally locked car on a rainy night with Arhaan, the college Casanova.
+Will their love-hate relationship take a turn for the better after sharing their darkest secrets?